Analysis | Votes are always being counted for days after election night

 If you show up to a polling place and they don’t have your correct address, or if you requested a mail ballot but never filled it out and went to vote in person, in most states you get handed what’s called a provisional ballot instead.

 These provisional ballots get set aside until election officials can verify your information or that you didn’t already vote by mail.
-None of that happens on election night, especially since bigger states can have as many as 100,000 provisional ballots to go through, according to NCSL.
+None of that happens on election night, especially since bigger states can have as many as 100,000 provisional ballots to go through, according to the NCSL.
 Some states mandate that provisional ballots be counted by a certain date after the election — four days in Florida, seven days in Pennsylvania.

 Canvassing comes next

 Once the ballots are counted, local election officials go through the results and prepare a report for the state.
-In 21 states, including big swing states such as Florida, Georgia, North Carolina, Michigan and Wisconsin local election officials have two weeks after Election Day to do this.
+In 21 states — including big swing states such as Florida, Georgia, North Carolina, Michigan and Wisconsin — local election officials have two weeks after Election Day to do this.
 Then the state does its own canvassing and reports its results.

 Then the votes get certified